Welcome To

 Monthly meeting

-We meet on the fourth Thursday of each month at noon on Zoom.
-Click below to be invited!
+We meet on the fourth Thursday of each month at noon on Google Meet.
+Email savewatertownwildlife@gmail.com for meeting info.

 Save Watertown Wildlife is a group of Watertown residents committed to helping wildlife.
 Our current focus is on reducing the use of rat poisons that harm pets, raptors and other wildlife, and even humans.